 Though killing of Osama bin Laden has done little to the growing threat of terrorism around the world, it did bring some amount of closure and peace to the families of Victims at WTC Plaza, The Pentagon and those killed in Rural Pennsylvania on that fateful September day in 2001!
 References:

 - DC’s weblog

 Thank you for reading.
-And oh, BTW, I’m no expert in Counter terrorism and neither do I work for any Intelligence agency.
-I’m just a crazy admirer of Special Forces and a counter terrorism enthusiast/history buff! :D
+And oh, BTW, I’m no expert in counter-terrorism and neither do I work for any intelligence agency, so take this information with a grain of salt — I’m just a crazy admirer of Special Forces and a counter terrorism enthusiast+history buff! :D